Spectiv/curator-installation/Power-App.md

 ```
 export APP_SETTINGS="value"
 ```

-The value to use is `project.server.config.DevelopmentConfig` unless you're in **China**.
-In that case, `project.server.config.ProductionConfig` should be used.

 ## Running the App
 Now it should be as simple as this command, replacing `address` with the actual ip of the computer.